 Review: Rebecca Minkoff bags

 I know this is a slight departure from my usual beauty product reviews, but I’m also a fan of purses and shoes too.
 I have an opinion about the two Rebecca Minkoff bags I purchased a year(ish) ago, so hey, might as well review them, right?
 I believe both have been discontinued since I bought them, but you can still find them occasionally on ebay or through off-price retailers.
-It may also give you an idea of some of the characteristics of current bags too.
+It may also give you an idea of some of the characteristics of current bags too, if you want to gave a spectacular bag for your love one go here to find quality doctor bags dominileather.com.
 First up:

 Wallet on a Chain in Ocean